eamodio/fitbit-pure/README.md

 # Fitbit Pure Clock Face

-Pure is a beautifully designed, highly customizable, clean, and simple clock face for Fitbit Versa devices.
+Pure is a beautifully designed, customizable, clean and simple clock face for Fitbit Sense & Versa devices.
 Featuring a large easy-to-read ⌚ time display, complete with 📅 date, 🔋 battery level, ❤ heart rate, and more.

 👇 Tap to switch between the 📅 date and ⚡ activity stats